• Skip to main content

 Post may contain affiliate links.
 Read my disclosure statement.

-Visiting the Calvin Coolidge Homestead In Vermont
+Calvin Coolidge Homestead in Vermont

 Coolidge Is Sworn In As President At Vermont Homestead